myllynen/byteman-automation-tutorial/byteman-automation-tool/README.md

-Additional Byteman capabilities which could be utilized to customize and extend the tool include triggers for variable/object updates, running custom code at any point an of application code, evaluating conditions, and so forth.
+Additional Byteman capabilities which could be utilized to customize and extend the tool include triggers for variable/object updates, running custom code at any point of application code, evaluating conditions, and so forth.
 For more details, see
 [Byteman Programmer's Guide](https://downloads.jboss.org/byteman/latest/byteman-programmers-guide.html).

 ## Implementation Overview